10 Ways To Improve The Gut Microbiome

 Take some time to mind your stress.
 If you find that you are chronically stressed then you are likely harming your gut microbiome.
 Research has shown that exposure to high levels of stress can actually alter the composition of your gut bacteria in a negative way (7).

 Take some time every day to meditate, pray, and express gratitude in some form.
 Also, it is important to embrace making healthy changes in your life.
-In today’s society, it’s not very realistic that someone be able to avoid every little toxin we’re exposed to on a daily basis.
+In today’s society, it’s not very realistic that someone is able to avoid every little toxin we’re exposed to on a daily basis.

 There’s some really good news though.
 Some new research suggests that a healthy microbiome can help protect you from environmental toxins like pesticides (8)!
 I think that’s pretty cool.
 So do the best you can to avoid toxins while following the other strategies in this article and you’ll be more resilient than you think!